SaaSWorksInc/saasworks-interview/README.md

 ## Database Details

-We are using DuckDB in this exercise.
+We are using DuckDB and DBT in this exercise.

 DuckDB is a SQL database that is designed to be embedded in other applications.
 It is a great tool for data exploration and analysis, and is also a great tool for testing and development.
 You can read more about it here: https://duckdb.org/.

+DBT is a data transformation framework that enables you to build and execute multi-step data transformations.
+You can read more about it here: https://www.getdbt.com/product/what-is-dbt.

 ## Defining dbt Models

 Define dbt models in the `src/models/movies` directory.
 You will see a couple of samples already in place.
-Note the pattern for referencing source tables, for example:

-- `{{ source('movies', 'movie_metadata') }}`
-- `{{ source('movies', 'movie_ratings') }}`
+When you run DBT, it will find the `*.sql` files under the `models` directory.
+For each file, it will run the query contained within, and create a table of the same name, containing the results of the query.

-Also note the pattern for referencing other tables that are also calculated by dbt, for example:
+Note the pattern for referencing other tables that are also calculated by dbt, for example:

 - `{{ ref('all_movies') }}`

+When DBT encounters a `ref`, it will know that one model depends on another.
+For example, the `movie_count` model depends on `all_movies`.
+DBT will handle running models in the appropriate order. `ref` gives you a way to have one model consume the results of one or more predecessor models in your DBT project.

 ## Running DBT